shakthidhar/python3-glipbot/README.md

 #Get Bot Create/Remove events
 "/restapi/v1.0/account/~/extension/~"
 ```
 Create the GlipBot application using your ringcentral developer account.
-Set the server type to Server/Bot and give it give it the following permissions: Glip, Read Accounts, Webhook Subscription
+Set Platform Type to Server/Bot and give it give it the following permissions: Glip, Read Accounts, Webhook Subscription.

+Since GlipBot is of the type 'Server/Bot' its extension does not have the permissions to necessary to read and edit users' ringcentral settings.
+Therefore, we create another application, GlipHelper, to handle this.

+For the GlipHelper application, set the Platform Type to Server/Web and provide it with the following permissions: Edit Extensions, Edit Messages, Edit Presence, Read Accounts, Read Contacts and Read Messages.

+### Update Serverless-template.yml file ###
+Populate the environment variables in the serverless-template.yml file and rename it serverless.yml

 ### Install Serverless ###